enthought/pyface/docs/source/toolkits.rst

 Toolkit Entrypoints
 ===================

-Pyface uses the standard ``pkg_resources`` "entry point" system to allow other libraries to contribute new toolkit implementations to Pyface.
+Pyface uses the standard ``importlib_metadata`` "entry point" system to allow other libraries to contribute new toolkit implementations to Pyface.
 The toolkit selection process discussed above looks for things contributed to the ``pyface.toolkits`` entry point.
 These are specified in the ``setup.py`` of the third party library, something like this::